About Pilgrim

 Pilgrim taught mass media and journalism courses at WWU from the early 1990s until retirement in 2013.

-Pilgrim first began teaching at Sidney (Mont.)
-High School with classes in English, journalism and speech and also freelanced for the local newspaper, The Sidney Herald, and was a correspondent for the Billings Gazette.
+Pilgrim began teaching at Sidney (Mont.)
+High School with classes in English, journalism and speech and also wrote, photographed and edited for the local newspaper, The Sidney Herald, and was a correspondent for the Billings Gazette.

-Pilgrim has more than 600 published or accepted poems by over 120 different literary journals and other publications in the United States, Canada, Europe, Australia and the United Kingdom.
+Pilgrim is closing in on 700 published or accepted poems (at 127 different literary journals and other publications in the United States, Canada, Europe, Australia and the United Kingdom.

 Seduced by metaphor: Timothy Pilgrim collected published poems (Cairn Shadow Press), published in 2021, gathers in one volume Pilgrim’s first 400 published poems.